JBCrusader/miniature-umbrella/README.md

     * https://tinyjpg.com/ was used to reduce the size of the images used throughout the website
 * Favicon.io
     * favicon files were created at https://favicon.io/favicon-converter/
+* UXWing
+    * Footer icons were obtained at https://uxwing.com

 ## Testing